 As a boutique consulting firm of professional coaches, mediators, and facilitators, we work with organizations and individuals to transform conflict into cooperation.
 Our guiding principle in all we do is that ZOPA is possible, even for the most polarized situations.
 We look at communication breakdowns as an inside-out challenge: the solutions aren’t “out there,” based on finding just the right software or book or leader to make it all better.
 Instead, they are grounded in the belief that participatory, inclusive processes that combine personal awareness with group learning lead to lasting transformation.

 We believe in Communication Capacity Building that leaves you and your team with tools to more effectively navigate change and conflict, long after the ZOPA team is gone.

-- Healthy conflict is essential to healthy relationships, teams, and organizations.
+- Productive conflict is essential to healthy relationships, teams, and organizations

 - Empathy, truth, curiosity, and humility are the cornerstones of effective communication.